sjml/python-paper/README.md

 * `class_name`: like "Introduction to Philosophy" or whatever
 * `professor`: the person to whom the paper is being given
 * `target_word_count`: if not null, will be graphed as a green line on the progress image
+* `sources`: An array of paths to BibTeX (`.bib`) files that contain citation data exported from Zotero, for example.
+If present and non-empty, `pandoc` will be given these files in an effort to process citations.

+## `./content` folder
+Any file in this folder that ends with `.md` will be given to pandoc for assembly into the final paper.
+Note that they're given in alphabetical order, and should be Markdown files.
+At the moment, no metadata in them is processed.

+## Metrics
-On top of doing the document generation, it also generates progress reports like the below, based on git commits.
+On top of doing the document generation, assuming you use `paper save` to commit your work, it also generates progress reports like the below, based on git commits.
 (This example shows good solid progress towards a ~50,000 word thesis.
 The green line is target word count; the red line is the due date.)

 <!-- begin paper metadata -->
-## Example progress metrics
+### Example progress metrics
 | File                    | Word Count |
 | ----------------------- | ---------- |
 | 00_intro.md             | 2838       |